CHSAA, District 51 release guidelines for spring players

 ■ No team dinners.

-■ Coaches can communicate with players via email and social media regarding voluntary self-workouts, updates, etc. on non-Sundays.

-Athletes are more than welcome to conduct individual skills training sessions and individual workouts.
+Athletes are more than welcome to conduct individual training sessions and individual skills training sessions.

-“We appreciate the eagerness and understand the disappointment and emotions that are going on with our athletes,” Cain said.
-“The purpose of this extended break is to keep ‘social distancing’ while trying to work together to limit the spreading of the COVID-19 virus.”
+“We appreciate the eagerness and understand the disappointment and emotions that are going on with our athletes,” Cain said Sunday.
+“The purpose of this extended break is to keep social distancing while trying to work together to limit the spreading of the COVID-19 virus.”

+On Tuesday, Blanford-Green announced in a statement from CHSAA that the suspension ofspring sports will be extended to April 18, 12 days later than the original reevaluation date of April 6.

+“In light of Governor Jared Polis’ announcement Monday afternoon where new restrictions were mandated to slow the advance of the COVID-19 virus narrowing the minimum standards for public gatherings, we are announcing that the Association will follow the guidelines that went into effect at 8:00 a.m. today and will remain in effect for 30 days,” Blanford-Green said.
+“This media and school advisory is to keep the membership apprised of the latest decisions from the CHSAA office.”